AlignTrue/aligntrue/apps/docs/content/03-concepts/backup.md

 ## Publishing to remotes (separate from backups)

-To publish or mirror rules to git remotes, configure `remotes` and use `aligntrue remotes push` (manual).
-This is distinct from local backups.
-See the Remotes section in CLI reference for usage and options.
+To publish or mirror rules to git remotes, configure `remotes`.
+Pushes happen during `aligntrue sync` by default unless you set `auto: false` on a remote—use `aligntrue remotes push` for explicit/manual pushes.
+See the remotes CLI reference and [Rule sharing & privacy](/docs/01-guides/06-rule-sharing-privacy) for routing.

 ## Personal sources and team mode